bbartling/diy-bacnet-server/README.md

 ---

-Here’s a concise but clear section you can drop into your `README.md` to explain using VS Code’s tunnel feature for viewing the Swagger UI securely:

----

 ### 🔒 Accessing the Swagger UI via VS Code Tunnel

 For **security reasons**, the BACnet RPC API is hardcoded to run on `localhost` (127.0.0.1), meaning it is **not accessible externally** by default.
 However, when developing remotely (e.g., via SSH into a Linux server or Raspberry Pi), you can still **view the Swagger UI and test endpoints securely** using **VS Code's built-in SSH tunneling**.